CraftingInC/LearnOpenGLInC/README.md

 # Learn OpenGL In C, not C++
 This code is for those of us who use C instead of C++, for the LearnOpenGL tutorial website.

+I have converted so far :
+    1. Getting Started ( FINISHED )
+    2. lighting ( WORKING ON IT )

 YOUTUBE VIDEO - TRIANGLE
 https://www.youtube.com/watch?v=Hzo3uYei3r0